View Announcements by Category:

 Funeral Services:

-Friends are encouraged to support Bradley’s family by sharing memories on his Tribute Page at www.prayfuneral.com.
+Friends are encouraged to support Dick’s family by attending services or sharing memories on his Tribute Page at www.prayfuneral.com.
+All services are on Tuesday, October 10, 2023, at Pray Funeral Home with visitation from 10:00 a.m. to 12 noon, funeral services at 12 noon, and a graveside service at 1:00 p.m. at Maple Hill Cemetery.
 The family is in the care of Pray Funeral Home, Charlotte.

 Read More